 An apprenticeship programme is a structured qualification which blends expert technical training with work-based learning.
 Apprenticeships can be used to recruit and train new members of your team, or to upskill existing staff.

-The Level 3 programme offers a complete training plan for anyone new to marketing, teaching people how to create, build and analyse successful campaigns through digital platforms.
-At Level 4 Junior Marketers can take their training to the next level, gaining practical experience with brand positioning, market research, and campaign optimisation.
+This Level 3 programme offers a complete training plan for anyone working within marketing; teaching people how to create, build and analyse successful campaigns through digital platforms.

 Taking on a Digital Marketing apprentice is a great way to invest in the future of your marketing team.
 Apprentices bring lots of advantages, including increased capacity, fresh ideas, and the latest best practices.
 Below, we’ll take you through the top 5 benefits of hiring a Digital Marketing apprentice.